calculix/ccx2paraview/README.md

-# dev

-Folder with tests and development version of the converter.
-You may not need it.

-<br/><br/>

 # Your help

-Please,
+Please, you may:

 - simply use this converter
 - ask questions
 - post issues here, on the GitHub
 - attach your models and screenshots
-    - follow discussion on the [CalculiX Group](https://groups.yahoo.com/neo/groups/CALCULIX/conversations/topics/13712)
+- follow discussion in the [Yahoo CalculiX Group](https://groups.yahoo.com/neo/groups/CALCULIX/conversations/topics/13712)

 Current TODO-list:

 - Generate equivalent and principal min/max for strain tensor.
 - Test converter for all the Calculix examples.

+<br/><br/>

+# dev

+Folder with tests and development version of the converter.
+You may not need it.